Curato-Capstone/the-science/README.md

 Response body (200):

-An array of JSON objects, that looks like this:
+An array of JSON objects from Foursquare, that looks like this:

 ```yaml
   {